 2. LGBTQ Entrepreneurs

 Description: This is a Facebook community of LGBT entrepreneurs—and aspiring entrepreneurs—who want to grow their businesses.
-It offers insights from Cee Smith, a successful entrepreneur who has built businesses in multiple industries, from entertainment to business development.
+It was created by the Cee Smith, a successful entrepreneur who has built businesses in multiple industries, from entertainment to business development.

 “The Facebook group came from my experience as a young and out entrepreneur who navigated the business world alone.
 A majority of us are alone on this journey.
 We don’t fight just to make our business successful, we also have to fight prejudice and stereotypes that engender inequality,” says Smith.